What is TF*IDF

 The graph creates from entering the keyword anchor text.
 SEObility found the top 10 results and did the TF-IDF analysis.
 You are then able to review the top 50 keywords for each of the ten sites.
 In this case, one thing I noticed is that penguin showed up in most of the articles (Google not the Antarctic bird).
 This would prompt me to be sure to cover the Google Penguin update in my article.

-TF-IDF is another useful tool for improving your on-page SEO.
+TF*IDF is another useful tool for improving your on-page SEO.
 It will show you the frequency of keywords in a document and how they relate to that term in competitive documents.
+Basically it is making keyword density recommendations.
 It will uncover keywords that you may not have known were topically relevant.
 Improving your content by including this related information and keywords should help rank your pages higher.

 It is not a magic pill though.

 The biggest issue I see is the size of the dataset you are comparing it to.
-Even if Google were also using some TF-IDF derived calculations, they’re looking at a different set of documents.
-Also, TF-IDF is designed and validated to work on large sets of documents.
+Even if Google was also using some TF*IDF derived calculations, they’re looking at a different set of documents.
+Also, TF*IDF is designed and validated to work on large sets of documents.
 The results when comparing your keyword frequency to 10 competitive documents is questionable.

 TD-IDF advantages include …